yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 slug: jeff-leek-facts
 ---

 > **Note**: What other facts about Jeff Leek do you "know"?
-Please feel free to click the link "Edit this page" in the navigation menu and submit a pull request on Github, or tweet with the hashtag [#jeffleekfacts](https://twitter.com/hashtag/jeffleekfacts).
+Please feel free to click the link "Edit this page" in the navigation menu and submit a pull request on GitHub, or tweet with the hashtag [#jeffleekfacts](https://twitter.com/hashtag/jeffleekfacts).

 I have not written blog posts for quite a while.
 It is not because I don't have anything to write.
 On the contrary, I have a huge amount of things that I could have written about, e.g., how I collect and manage GIFs, and some stories behind the publication of the [bookdown book](https://bookdown.org/yihui/bookdown).
 A lot of things have happened since the last time I wrote a post here.
 I'll explain them later this year.